-Standards and may be held individually accountable for their conduct and behaviour in the role.
+under the F&P Standards, given the individual in the outsourced role is not pre-approved by the Central Bank for the outsourced role and does not otherwise occupy a PCF role. the individual will only be subject to the Additional Conduct Standards to the extent that the individual is identified as a CF1.

-- 4.17.
-The Additional Conduct Standards will apply to PCFs or other persons having the ability to exercise a significant influence on the conduct of the affairs of an RFSP.
-Such individuals are required to comply with the Additional Conduct Standards and the Common Conduct Standards given that PCFs are included in the CF population to whom the Common Conduct Standards apply.
-Where a firm has availed of the outsourcing exemption under the F&P Standards, given the individual in the outsourced role is not pre-approved by the Central Bank for the outsourced role and does not otherwise occupy a PCF role, the individual will only be subject to the Additional Conduct Standards to the extent that the individual is identified as a CF1. - 4.18.
-Additionally the legal obligation on firms in relation to the Conduct Standards (to notify and train staff, to report disciplinary actions arising from breaches of the Conduct Standards to the Central Bank) will apply to the relevant firm in each case (Irish regulated firms/ incoming and outgoing EEA branches/non-EEA branches).
+4.20.
+Additionally the legal obligation on firms in relation to the Conduct Standards (to notify and train staff) will apply to the relevant firm in each case (Irish regulated firms/ incoming and outgoing EEA branches/non-EEA branches).
 See further detail in respect of obligations in the sections below.